Confidence and discoveries with e-values: Comparison with the GWGS procedure

 where the \p-test $P$ is defined by $P_\theta:=F(P_k:k\in I_{\theta})$ (analogously to \eqref{eq:e-test}); we leave the dependence on $p_1,\dots,p_K$ implicit, following Goeman and Solari and similarly to the case of \e-values.

-Goeman and Solari prefer the inverse to the function \eqref{eq:D-p}, which they denote $f_{\alpha}(R)$, suppressing the dependence on $p_1,\dots,p_K$; we consider it as function of $\alpha\in[0,1]$, which is interpreted as significance level.
+Goeman and Solari prefer a kind of inverse to the function \eqref{eq:D_p}, which they denote $f_{\alpha}(R)$, suppressing the dependence on $p_1,\dots,p_K$; we consider it as function of $\alpha\in[0,1]$, which is interpreted as significance level.
 We will see that this function satisfies

 (and this equivalence can serve as definition of $f$).
-Therefore, it gives us the lower \p-confidence bound on the number of true discoveries at significance level $\alpha$.
+Therefore, it gives us the same lower \p-confidence bound on the number of true discoveries at significance level~$\alpha$.

-For the reader familiar with \citet{Goeman/Solari:2011}, we will check that their definition indeed satisfies \eqref{eq:connection}.
+For the reader familiar with \citet{Goeman/Solari:2011local}, we will check that their definition indeed satisfies \eqref{eq:connection}.
 They first define their bound

 on the number of false discoveries, where

 are the subsets of $\{1,\dots,K\}$ rejected by the closed testing procedure, and

 are the subsets of $\{1,\dots,K\}$ rejected by $F$; in general, $I$ and $J$ will run over the subsets of $\{1,\dots,K\}$.
 Then they define their bound on the number of true discoveries as